Nuthatch-Inc/SignalShow-Java/BUGS.md

 - Actual behavior: Computes f2[x] correlated with f1[x] (backwards)
 - Logs / stacktrace: N/A
 - Temporary workaround: Swap the order of inputs (use f2 "box" f1 instead of f1 "box" f2)
-- Notes / PR: Affects both 1-D and 2-D operations
+- Notes / PR: Fixed in CombineOpsRule.java by swapping operand order in create() call (line 241).
+The stack pops operands in reverse order, so operand2 (second pop) is actually the first input.
+Changed from `operator.create(operand1, operand2)` to `operator.create(operand2, operand1)`.
+This fix affects all binary operations (1-D and 2-D).
+Date resolved: 2025-10-26

 ---

 - ID: BUG-003
 - Title: 2D chirp function default alpha parameter is incorrect
-- Status: open
+- Status: resolved
 - Reported by: Roger Easton Jr
 - Date: 2024-12-03
 - Environment: All platforms, all versions